-While undertaking this unit you will research visual communication history and theory and to apply that research to own professional practice.
+While undertaking this course you will research visual communication history and theory and apply that research to your own professional practice.
 Visual communication professionals inform and enrich their practice through their understanding of history and theory.
-It provides context, inspiration and reference for contemporary design solutions.
+This study will provide context, inspiration and reference for your design solutions.
 History and theory may relate to a particular period of time, a particular aspect of visual communication, or be broader in nature.
-At this level, research is an independent activity, with some guidance and mentoring as required.

 National Codes, Titles, Elements and Performance Criteria